How to Retire Early, According to People Who Did

 If “diversification” is a foreign concept, you can still enjoy the benefits of the stock market’s long-term success rate by investing in mutual funds that invest in the stock market.
 “Invest in broad market index funds,” advises Alexis Hongamen, founder of Federal Retirement Advice.
 An index fund is a type of mutual fund that is designed to match or track the components of a market index such as the S&P 500.

 If Lee’s advice about investing sounds a bit like Lalvani’s advice about saving, it’s not surprising, according to Peter J. D’Arruda, MRFC, President of the International Association of Registered Financial Consultants, as well as an Investment Advisor, fiduciary, and founder of Capital Financial.
+Learning how to retire early is learning how to strike a balance.
 “You don’t have to choose between saving and investing,” he says.
 “You should be doing both.”

 In the stock market, D’Arruda points out, “you’re not up until you’re out.”
 He’s not advising you to take your money off the table, but to realize some of your gains and sock them away in what he calls a “core” account.
 A “core” account should insure you a lifetime income for the rest of your life when you retire,” he explains.
 Over time, you’ll want to strike a balance between “core” and “explore.”
 Your “core” money shouldn’t depend on the market.
 The “explore” money can then fluctuate without you losing sleep.

 Investing in the stock market is one way to get your money to make money for you.
 Another is to invest in your own business, whether it’s one that will serve as a long-term income stream or one that you plan to sell for a profit down the road.
 That’s how Sophia Bland has found herself on the path to retiring early.
 She co-founded a professional services firm that provides interview coaching and conducts mock interviews.